-- Motorized pulleys use way fewer gears than traditional conveyor systems.
-Still, gears are present in the motor.
+Though motorized pulleys use fewer gears than traditional conveyor systems, gears are still present in the motor.
 Any drive system that uses gears will lose power in transmission.
-A gearless design is better for efficiency.

-- Though lubrication oil is in a sealed drum, the chance of oil leakages is not completely eliminated.
+With the lubrication oil is inside the drum, the chance of oil leakages exists.
 This poses a critical safety problem especially when the load transported is food.

-- Friction between gears and other moving parts causes wear and tear in drum motors.
-Frequent maintenance is required to mend it.
+Friction between gears and other moving parts causes wear and tear in drum motors.
+Thus, frequent maintenance is required.